Nancy Taylor Tate

 “…be thou partaker of the afflictions of the gospel according to the power of God.”
 2 Timothy 1:8

-“According to His divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of Him that hath called us to glory and virtue.”
+“According as His divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of Him that hath called us to glory and virtue.”
 2 Peter 1:3

 In Ephesians 1:18-19, Paul prayed that we would experientially know this power: “The eyes of your understanding being enlightened; that you may know…what is the exceeding greatness of His power toward us who believe, according to the working of His mighty power.”